-- Determine if there would be a conflict of interest in representing the defendant
+- Determine if there is a conflict of interest in representing the defendant

-In one case involving burglary and sexual assault, the defendant's attorney decided not to perform a DNA test at trial due, in part, to its cost.
-On appeal, DNA tests were performed and provided some exonerating evidence.
-The appellate court reviewed the new DNA evidence together with discrepancies in the identification of the suspect at the time and found that the evidence could have caused the jury to conclude that the defendant had been mistakenly identified as the suspect.
-The court ultimately reversed the conviction, finding that the trial attorney's decision not to seek DNA testing constituted ineffective assistance of counsel.
+In a case involving burglary and sexual assault, the defendant's attorney decided not to perform a DNA test at trial due, in part, to its cost.
+On appeal, DNA tests were performed and provided exonerating evidence.
+The court reversed the conviction.
+It found that the trial attorney's decision not to seek DNA testing constituted ineffective assistance of counsel.